Crusty-chirayu/AI-integrated-Personalized-shopping-platform-/README.md

 - Role-based UI branching (`admin` vs `customer`) driven by a `role` column on `profiles`.
 - Privileged writes (like updating `fulfillment_status`) run through a **Next.js Server Action** backed by the Supabase **service-role** client — the service-role key is never shipped to the browser.

-> [!WARNING]
-> **TODO — Verify RLS.** Row Level Security *policies* on the underlying Postgres tables were not confirmed in this review.
-Client-side scoping (`.eq("user_id", ...)`) is not a substitute for RLS — confirm and document actual Postgres RLS policies before treating customer data as fully isolated at the database layer.

 ### Performance Notes